Intel oneAPI

 Note

-The compute nodes of Discoverer HPC are equipped with AMD EPYC 7H12 64-Core processors, which implies AMD Zen2 CPU architecture.
+The compute nodes of Discoverer HPC are equipped with AMD EPYC 7H12 64-Core processors, which implies AMD Zen2 CPU microarchitecture.
+Refer to Resource Overview for more details.

 The following compiler flags can be useful during the compile-time optimization of your binary code on AMD Zen2: